Percik Pesona

-Percik Pesona (Stain of Enchantment) is a third studio album by Indonesian singer, Chrisye, released in August 1979 by Musica Studios.
+Percik Pesona (Stain of Enchantment) is the third studio album by Indonesian singer, Chrisye, released in August 1979 by Musica Studios.
 The album was poorly received, with Chrisye later reflecting that he had undergone second album syndrome.

 Production

 Percik Pesona was Chrisye's third solo album and his second with Musica Studios.
 It was produced after the massive success of Chrisye's debut solo album Sabda Alam (Nature's Order) and soon after the death of Amin Widjaja, one of the founders of Musica Studios.
 Songwriting was handled by Chrisye, Jockie Soerjoprajogo, and Guruh Soekarnoputra.
 Backing vocals were provided by rising star Rafika Duri.
 Chrisye, although shocked by Amin's passing and feeling little passion for the music, provided the vocals, mixing pop and jazz; he also hit high notes on "Kehidupanku" ("My Life').

 Three drummers played on the album.
 Chrisye's childhood friend Keenan Nasution played drums on "Kehidupanku", while Jimmy Manopo played drums on "Angkuh" ("Arrogance"); Fariz RM played drums for the rest of the album.
 The title of the song was decided by a vote.